destenson/iMemoized/README.md

 moize x 8,267,878 ops/sec +/- 3.86% (47 runs sampled)

 iMemoizedMulti x 16,459,639 ops/sec +/- 4.68% (46 runs sampled)

 moizeMulti x 8,290,546 ops/sec +/- 4.72% (41 runs sampled)

+// the moize published benchmarks for multiple objects using iMemoized
+// are incorrect since they fail to use a documented configuration option
+// with iMemoized that ensures safe, thoughtful memoizing of functions
+// taking objects as arguments.

 iMemoizedMultiObject x 20,142,679 ops/sec +/- 4.47% (44 runs sampled)